marcoag-ros2gbp/iceoryx-release/iceoryx_examples/ice_access_control/README.md

 infotainment segment.
 Hence, the data is written to this segment.

 !!! hint
-    It's advised to create per writer group only one shared memory segement (e.g. not two segements with `w: infotainment`).
+    It's advised to create only one shared memory segment per writer group (e.g. not two segments with `w: infotainment`).
     In this case it wouldn't be possible to control which segment will be used.

 The shared memory segments can be found under `/dev/shm`